peterszerzo/psz-cms/db/projects/show/scaling-tricks-for-geo.md

 			/* And hello again! */
 		});

-To facilitate injecting model references into a GeoJSON object, I wrote a constructor that generates GeoJSON-like objects directly passable to d3 for rendering, along with some mixins and convenience methods for building, extending or converting static data into the above format.
-I named this constructor ``stg.RichGeoJSON()`` (``stg`` being is the global namespace, acronym for scaling tricks for geo), referenced in the test project and in the post from this point on.
+To facilitate smuggling, or more formally, injecting model references into a GeoJSON object, I wrote a constructor that generates GeoJSON-like objects directly passable to d3 for rendering, along with some mixins and convenience methods for building, extending or converting static data into the above format.
+I named this constructor ``stg.RichGeoJSON()`` (mind the ``stg``, or scaling tricks for geo namespace), referenced in the test project and in the post from this point on.

 I was very excited to find that ``d3`` is so welcoming to smarter objects like this, so I went ahead and enhanced them some more.
 Could a build-in event system be useful?
 Anything else?
 Let's find out.

-#### Using a Self-sufficient Model
+## The Self-sufficient GeoModel

-I invite you to think through mapping some datasets with some ``new stg.RichGeoJSON()``'s.
-Here is the first one:
+Let's think through the process of mapping some datasets with some ``new stg.RichGeoJSON()``'s.
+First up:

 	collectionData = [
 		{ name: 'pin one', size: 2, latitude: 37, longitude: 78 },